-From day-care centers to all Boone County schools, we offer outreach programs in our local community and to the eastern region of the state.
+From day-care centers to Boone County schools, University of Missouri Health Care offers psychiatric outreach programs for children in our local community and to the eastern region of the state.

 The MU Bridge program provides psychiatric appointments in Boone County Schools for school-age children who need prompt evaluation and treatment.
 The mission is to be a state leader in providing school-based psychiatric treatment.

 Children in the program will receive an initial psychiatric evaluation with a child psychiatrist and two to three follow-up appointments at no cost to families.
-The program’s nurses will communicate with parents or guardians and help to coordinate the children’s care.
+The program's nurse case managers will communicate with parents or guardians and help to coordinate the children's care.
 Parent(s) or guardian(s) should accompany their child, or be available by phone, for all Bridge appointments.

 Parents, teachers and providers can contact the school counselors or the Bridge staff directly if they believe a child may benefit from the Bridge Program.
 Please download the brochure to view the Bridge team contact information.
 The Bridge psychiatrists and nurses work as team members with school counselors, nurses and other school staff for the benefit of every child in the program.